OpenMDAO/OpenMDAO-Framework/docs/dev-guide/distributions.rst

 A gzipped tar file will be generated with the version number of the package embedded in the filename (e.g., ``openmdao.main-0.1dev.tar.gz``).

-However, if your package does **not** contain any compiled code, you can simply use the ``python setup.py bdist_egg -d .`` command mentioned earlier to generate a source egg.
-It will have a name containing the package version information and the Python version (e.g., ``openmdao.main-0.1-py2.5.egg``).

-- TODO: describe needed metadata in ``setup.py`` file
-- TODO: describe entry points used by the framework

 .. index: pair: package directory structure; creating